jessicacarneiro/practicing-problems/README.md

 # Problems solved with coding #

 This is a repository with my solutions to different problems from different sources ([Project Euler][euler], [SPOJ][spoj], [Hacker Rank][hackerrank], and others).
 Some problems are in English and others are in Portuguese.
-The languages used are Bash, C, Java, Python.
+The languages used are Bash, C, Java, Python, Go, SML, and others.

 ---